saifullahshams2/Auto-Install-Docker/README.md

 During the installation, the following information will be requested from the user:

-1. **Domain**: The domain to be used with N8N, The URL for the N8N webhook.
+1. **Domain**: The domain to be used with N8N and URL for the N8N webhook.
 2. **Email for TLS Certificate**: The email address to be used for obtaining a TLS certificate.

 ## Important Note